 If you follow along on Instagram you know that each night I try to share my dinner plate to help inspire you for meal planning, healthy eating, and having a balanced diet.
 One popular question I get asked is to share the chicken rub recipe we use.
 It’s so simple to make your own rubs or spice blends at home.
 Now I do have an obnoxious amount of spices but most rubs just call for simple ones that are easy to find.

 I use this spice blend on any type of chicken; breast, thigh, or whole chicken.
 Then my husband is usually in charge of cooking ever since we got a Traeger Grills Smoker.
-But you don’t have to smoke the chicken, even though it produces the most delicious flavor in my opinion.
-I have also baked it, grilled, or used the crockpot.
-Of course cooking times will vary depending on the type of meat you use and cooking method.
+The best part about this griller is that it is very lightweight and can be transported from one place to another easily.
+Ever since we got this, we have been a fan of it.
+Needless to say that starting a fire is also easy in this grill because a good amount of propane fuel (from Kelly Propane– Learn more here about them) is all that is needed to begin the cooking session.
+That said, keep in mind that you need not necessarily have to smoke the chicken, even though it produces the most delicious flavor in my opinion.
+You can go for baking, grilling, or using the crockpot as I have done.
+Of course, cooking times will vary depending on the type of meat you use and the cooking method.

 For one whole chicken or about 4-5 lbs of meat: